dgtlctzn/google-books-search/README.md

   [Google Book Search](https://joseph-books-search.herokuapp.com/)
   ## Contributing
-  The front/back in is built on a MERN stack.
-React Router enabled route navigation and Axios enabled API calls.
-Special thanks to the Google Books API and the materialize css framework.
+  The front/back end is built on a MERN stack.
+React Router enables route navigation and Axios enables API calls.
+Special thanks to the Google Books API and the Materialize css framework.
   ## Tests
   N/A
   ## Questions